yamenmaani/lerning-web-development/phone company web/README.md

 which it helpt me so much and at the same time trying to find another ways to do the same functionality

 the web page like: https://phone-compnay-website.netlify.app/

+after making this website i have leared how to start using javascript and learned that you can make an awesome stuff by simple tricks